secrierlab/tumourMassDormancy/README.md

 ## FishersExactTest_EnrichmentAnalysis

-Within this folder **FishersExactTestAnalysis.R** is used to investigate the links between tumour mass dormancy and specific cancer driver events using a Fisher’s Exact Test enrichment analysis.
+This folder contains code which is used to investigate links between tumour mass dormancy and specific cancer driver events.

+- **FishersExactTestAnalysis.R** uses Fisher’s exact tests to identify known drivers of tumorigenesis with enrichment or depletion of mutations across all TCGA solid cancer primary tumour samples
+- **FishersExactTestAnalysis_cancerwise.R** uses Fisher’s exact tests to identify known drivers of tumorigenesis with enrichment or depletion of mutations within individual TCGA cancer studies
+- **FishersExactTestAnalysis_hotspots.R** uses Fisher’s exact test analysis to test for enrichment or depletion of HRAS, KRAS and NRAS recurrent hotspot mutations within TCGA samples exhibiting tumour mass dormancy

 ## Hypoxia